ibm-cloud-docs/account/acct-getstart-tutorial.md

 You can use the Support Center to get help with any issues that you might encounter.
 To access the Support Center, click **Support** in the console menu bar.

-* The "Help just for you" section features links to common tasks, troubleshooting, and FAQs specific to the resources in your account.
+* The Help just for you section features links to common tasks, troubleshooting, and FAQs specific to the resources in your account.
-* The "Featured FAQs" section provides FAQs related to platform tasks, for example, resetting your password, IAM, and upgrading your account.
+* The Featured FAQs section provides FAQs related to platform tasks, for example, resetting your password, IAM, and upgrading your account.
-* The "Contact support" section provides the options for getting in touch with a support representative: start a live chat, contact by phone, or create a support case.
+* The Contact support section provides the options for getting in touch with a support representative: start a live chat, contact by phone, or create a support case.